ashwanthkumar/gocd-slack-build-notifier/README.md

 Slack based GoCD build notifier

 ## Configuration
+All configurations are in [HOCON](https://github.com/typesafehub/config) format.
 Create a file `go_notify.conf` in the server's home directory.
-Minimalistic configuration is
+Minimalistic configuration would be something like
 ```hocon
 gocd.slack {
   server-host = "http://localhost:8153/"